Logistic

 the training of technical personnel for the I-HAWK-equipped

-anti-aircraft guided weapon units, which took place with the producer
+anti-aircraft guided weapon units (3 and 5 Guided Weapon Group), which took place with the producer

 of the HAWK system, Raytheon in El Paso, Texas, United States.
 This